rayryeng/Udacity_Sensor_Fusion_Nanodegree/SFND_Camera/SFND_2D_Feature_Matching/README_Midterm_Report.md

-will make the detector and descriptor type SIFT using FLANN matching, but the selector type will default to `SEL_NN`, and the `bVis`, `bLimitKpts` and `bFocusOnVehicle` to be set to true or `1`.
+will make the detector and descriptor type SIFT using FLANN matching, but the selector type will default to `SEL_NN`, and the `bVis`, `bLimitKpts` and `bFocusOnVehicle` to be set to true, false and true respectively or `1`, `0`, `1`.
 Please use the command-line arguments in order to provide the appropriate grading on this project.

 ---

-## MP.1 - Data Buffer Optimisation
+# MP.1 - Data Buffer Optimisation

 To achieve this was quite trivial.
 As we receive a new image, we first check to see if the buffer is at the data buffer size limit.
 If it is, we simply